elifTech/nodejs-boilerplate/README.md

   - click start button
   - write your repository name (must be the same as in deploy.sh project_name variable)
   - $ bash deploy.sh
-  - when finished, click next in AWS Console Wizard and proceed the steps (configure next steps as you wish, but its recomended to use default one's)
+  - when finished, click next in AWS Console Wizard and proceed the steps (configure next steps as you wish, but its recomended to use default one's).
+  - NOTE: you need to setup your cluster name, service name and task definition name the same as in deploy.sh file, you can find them as (AWS_DEPLOY_TASK_DEFINITION, AWS_DEPLOY_SERVICE_NAME, AWS_DEPLOY_CLUSTER)
+  - in the Service configuration option step, please configure "Minimum healthy percent" to 0 and "Maximum percent" to 100.
+We need to do that, to update image after successfully prebuild in Travis CI
+3. Thats all, now you can push your commits, and the script will do all magic for you ;)

 ## Documentation